 I held onto the scale for a LONG time.
 I was afraid that if I stopped measuring my weight, I’d gain.
 And gain and gain and gain.
 But really, when you think about it… that’s kinda ridiculous.
 You don’t NEED a scale to tell you how you feel.
 You KNOW how you feel.

 Your natural weight is not a cookie cutter formula.
-It’s more so a place of joy & happiness in your life.
+It’s more so a place of joy and happiness in your life, WHATEVER that looks like for you.
 It’s living a live that makes you happy and gives you freedom and it’s allowing your body to decide what she’ll look like from that place.

 From my very real experience, I am so much happier at my natural weight.
 I am so much happier not obsessing over everything that I do.